Not who, but *how* do you trust?

 Personality v Character

 What creates trust is below the surface.
 This is the part of us made up of our principles, beliefs, and motivations.
 It’s hard to capture in a selfie.
+People with a trustworthy character have no need of masks.
+Their character shows most when they stand up for what they believe in, even when that makes life difficult.
+They don’t choose the easy path and hope that no-one notices.

 I’m a big tennis fan and my favourite players are not just the people with the great game but the people who display integrity, fidelity, courage, compassion, contribution, responsibility and justice.
 It’s who they are off the court as well as on it that makes them people to trust and admire.
 Andy Murray is a great example of that.
 It took him years to learn how to smile but he fearlessly addresses inequality and other issues in the sport and his personal integrity is never questioned.